How do I know which version of OpenSprinkler hardware I have?

 Solenoid resistance testing

-It can happen sometimes that the sprinkler solenoid has a shorting somewhere, either because the solenoid itself is defective / shorted inside, or there is a shorting in the wirings.
+It may happen sometimes that a sprinkler solenoid has a shorting somewhere, either because the solenoid itself is defective / shorted, or there is a shorting in the wiring.
 This should be fixed before switching on the sprinkler controller, as it can cause the controller to malfunction or even get damaged.
 The basic diagnostic step is to perform a solenoid resistance testing.
 To do so:

 1. Make sure the system is powered off (i.e. remove power);

 2. Use a multimeter to measure the resistance from the COM (common) wire to each zone port or zone wire.
 A typical sprinkler solenoid has a resistance of 20~50 ohm.
 If the resistance is too small, that indicates a shorting.
-If the resistance is too high, that indicates an open-circuit (i.e. wires not connected reliably or at all).
+If the resistance is too high, that indicates an open-circuit (i.e. wires disconnected somewhere).

 AC voltage is present between COM and a zone even when that zone is not on.
 Is my controller defective?

 No, this is NOT an indication of defective controller.
-If there is no solenoid (i.e. load) connected between COM and a zone, you will be measuring stray voltage which may or may not be 0.
+If there is no solenoid (i.e. load) connected between COM and a zone, you will be measuring the stray voltage, which may or may not be 0.
 The stray voltage will go away once there is an actual solenoid (i.e. load) connected.
-This is normal for AC based system.
+This is normal for AC-based system.

 WiFi connection issues